Moonshine Minnie’s | Shoreditch Speakeasy

 So you won’t be blue.

-NOTE: Moonshine Minnie’s is due to open on March 29th.
-We’ll be back then with the full scoop.
-In the meantime, you can find out more at their website right HERE.
+NOTE: Moonshine Minnie’s is open now – you can find out more on their website HERE.

 The Blues Kitchen | 134 Curtain Road, Shoreditch, EC2A 3AR